 IHE Delft will provide water professionals from seven MENA countries (Djibouti, Egypt, Iraq, Jordan, Lebanon, Palestine and Yemen) and Sudan with MSc level education in Delft on relevant topics for MENA region water scarcity.
-The fellowships (32 in total) will be awarded in two batches, one starting in October 2020 and one in October 2021.
+Fellowships (about 10) will be awarded to applicants with admission to the MSc programme in Water and Sustainable Development, starting in November 2022.

 - Candidates are a national of and work and/or live in one of the eligible MENA countries (see below)

 - Academic admission ('admission requirements: www.un-ihe.org/application-and-admission) to the MSc programme in Water and Sustainable Development 2022

 - Application for admission submitted before 1 June 2022

 - Motivation statements (by answering five specified questions, see “How to apply” below).